MrYamiTsu/Giga-Balatro_Mod/README.md

     <a href="https://github.com/Steamodded/smods">Steamodded </a>1.0.0~BETA-0711a or higher is required.<br>
     Can be useful to have <a href="https://github.com/SpectralPack/Talisman">Talisman</a> too.
 </p>
-<p>For the most stable version, download the zip file from latest release.And for the latest version, download the zip file from the Code button.
+<p>For the most stable version, download the zip file from latest release.
+And for the latest version (can be unstable), download the zip file from the Code button.
 After downloading, extract the file and place it in your Mod folder.</p>

 <hr>
 <h2>Cross-Mod</h2>
+<p>There's a lot of cross-content with <a href="https://github.com/Joglacraft/Fools-Gambit">Fool's Gambit</a>, so you might check that out.</p>
-<p>There are some extra assets if you have other mods.
-Here is a list:</p>
+<p>Additionally, there are some extra assets if you have other mods.</p>
 <ul>
     <li><a href="https://github.com/Amphiapple/Bloonlatro">Bloonlatro</a></li>
     <li><a href="https://github.com/larswijn/CardSleeves">CardSleeves</a></li>
     <li><a href="https://github.com/SpectralPack/Cryptid">Cryptid</a></li>
-    <li><a href="https://github.com/Joglacraft/Fools-Gambit">Fool's Gambit</a></li>
     <li><a href="https://github.com/Icecanno/Partner-API/">Partner-API</a></li>
     <li><a href="https://github.com/Balatro-Paperback/paperback">Paperback</a></li>
 </ul>